Proudly supporting the

 If you’re tired of the aches and pains caused by sitting in your current furniture suite and you’re looking to explore the benefits of a rise and recline chair, speak to the Oak Tree Mobility team today.

-Our Mobility Experts are here to provide you with the best advice, with years of industry know-how they’ll share all the information and benefits using a rise and recline chair has to offer.
+Our Mobility Experts are here to provide you with the best advice.
+With years of industry know-how, they’ll share all the information and benefits using a rise and recline chair has to offer.
 To find out more you can request a free brochure.
 Alternatively, you can book a free home appointment, where one of our friendly Mobility Experts will present you with a demonstration of one of our chairs in the comfort of your own home.

 Questions?
 Call us free today: